Teams, tales and tips – a guide to the local game

 The city transport network consists of U-Bahn trains, S-Bahn trains, trams and buses.
 A single ticket is €2.20, €1.20 for a short journey (Kurzstrecke) such as the one from the Hauptbahnhof to Bad Cannstatt.
 A day ticket is €6.30.

-The classic stadium hotel is the Hilton Garden Inn Stuttgart NeckarPark, slap next to the Mercedes-Benz Arena, a four-star with gym and sauna, where visits by Franz Beckenbauer and Hot Chocolate are displayed in the lobby, along with a shirt signed by West Germany’s 1982 World Cup side.
-Those on a budget may stay at the DJH Youth Hostel Neckarpark near Bad Cannstatt station, with a limited number of two- and three-bed rooms.
+The classic stadium hotel is the Hilton Garden Inn Stuttgart NeckarPark, slap next to the Mercedes-Benz Arena, a four-star with gym and sauna, where visits by Franz Beckenbauer and Hot Chocolate are commemorated in the lobby, along with a shirt signed by West Germany’s 1982 World Cup side.
+In-house Mike’s Urban Pub is a little less inspiring.